alanunruh/todo/README.md

 To-Do is an MVC app that lets users keep track or their to-dos.
 It is mainly written in JavaScript and also utilizes jQuery, JSON and Ruby.

-*Technial description: A dynamic, database-driven web application that fetches data using RESTful JSON APIs from Rails and uses JavaScript to dynamically update the page.*
+*Technical description: A dynamic, database-driven web application that fetches data using RESTful JSON APIs from Rails and uses JavaScript to dynamically update the page.*

 ## Features